 So that’s it then.
 No weapons, no friends, no hope.
 Take all that away, and what’s left?

 Damn, Buffy is empowering!
-She teaches us what we can rely on when we have nothing, because in reality, we never have nothing.
+She teaches you what you can rely on when you have nothing, because in reality, we never have nothing.
 We always have one thing, that one, special, unique thing that only death can take away.
 We have ourselves.
 And that’s what we need to rely on when we have nothing.

 What to do When You Have Nothing